gordianknotC/nxp_note/android/NFC Tag.md

 A four stage dispatch is used to select the most appropriate activity to handle the tag.
 The Android OS executes each stage in order, and completes dispatch as soon as a single matching activity is found.
 If there are multiple matching activities found at any one stage then the Android activity chooser dialog is shown to allow the user to select the activity to receive the tag.

-The Tag dispatch mechanism was designed to give a high probability of dispatching a tag to the correct activity without showing the user an activity chooser dialog.
-This is important for NFC interactions because they are very transient -- if a user has to move the Android device to choose an application then the connection will likely be broken.

 #### 1. Foreground activity dispatch

 A foreground activity that has called [NfcAdapter.enableForegroundDispatch()](https://developer.android.com/reference/android/nfc/NfcAdapter.html?hl=CA#enableForegroundDispatch(android.app.Activity,%20android.app.PendingIntent,%20android.content.IntentFilter[],%20java.lang.String[][])) is given priority.
 See the documentation on [NfcAdapter.enableForegroundDispatch()](https://developer.android.com/reference/android/nfc/NfcAdapter.html?hl=CA#enableForegroundDispatch(android.app.Activity,%20android.app.PendingIntent,%20android.content.IntentFilter[],%20java.lang.String[][]))for its usage.